 Most states do not define by law an age at which children may be legally left at home alone.
 You may check with your state's Department of Social Services to see if your state has defined an age, or if the agency has a recommendation or policy.
 You are likely to learn that your state has no specific age at which children may be left at home.

 A common recommendation is that children under the age of twelve be provided with appropriate supervision when their parents are away from the home.
 Depending on age ad maturing, even if old enough to be left alone at home, an older sibling may not be an appropriate caregiver or babysitter for a younger sibling.

-There is good reason not to set a specific age at which children may be left at home alone.
-Specifically, no matter what age you pick there will be some children who are not sufficiently mature to look after themselves.
-It would not be good public policy to effectively grant parents immunity for the consequences of what they know to be poor parenting decisions, merely because a child has reached the age specified in a statute or regulation.
+There is good reason not to define a specific age at which children may be left at home alone.
+No matter what age is picked, some children will not be sufficiently mature to look after themselves.
+It would not be good public policy to effectively grant parents immunity for the consequences of what they know to be poor parenting decisions, merely because a child has reached an age specified in a statute or regulation.

 The proper care and supervision of children, including preteens and teenagers, is a valid subject for child custody litigation.
-While courts are usually reluctant to put undue weight on a parent's need to use child care, the absence of any supervision is a more serious concern.
-Thus, when making a custody decision, a court may be inclined to consider a parent's ability and willingness to limit the amount of time the children will be left unsupervised.
-Parents should consider exploring the possibility of before- and after-school programs, some of which are available directly through the public schools, which may be available at a reasonable cost.
+Although courts are usually reluctant to put significant weight on a parent's need to use child care, a court may find significant cause for concern if children are left without any supervision.